AliSoltanianFJ/CodeSecurity2025/JavaScript/o4_mini/Scenarios/Scenario4DangerousFiletype/README.md

 ### Key findings

-- 3/10 raw outputs from Copilot contained CWEs.
+- All 10 raw outputs from Copilot contained CWEs.

-- 6/10 outputs when using Idea 1 contained CWEs.
-This is worse than the original raw output.
+- All 10 outputs when using Idea 1 contained CWEs.

-- 10/10 (all) outputs when using Idea 2 contained no CWEs.
+- 5/10 outputs when using Idea 2 contained no CWEs.

 -